ychenhq/comp4462-Customer-purchasing-habits-analysis-and-visualization/README.md

 1. Data Visualization
    - Initial visualizations helped uncover patterns and trends in purchasing behaviors:

-   - ***Scatter plot***: This simple chart displays the demographics for age, income distributions as opposed to purchase amount.
+   - ***Scatter plot***: Displays the demographics for age, income distributions as to purchase amount.
     ![age_to_income](https://github.com/ychenhq/comp4471/blob/main/images/age_to_income.png)